 269 billion emails are sent around the world each day.
 Your customers’ inboxes are already packed with sales messages from every service they sign up for and online store that they shop at.
 If your emails are going to cut through all that noise, you’ll need to stand out from the crowd.
 It goes without saying that your golf marketing strategy relies heavily on email marketing.

 The emails you send out are only as good as the opens that they get.
 An open rate is the percentage of recipients who open your email.
 This metric is crucial to the success of your email marketing strategy because if people don’t open your email, then your messages aren’t even being read.
 According to Mailchimp, the average email open rate is 20.81% across all industries.

-Subject lines are essential to the success (or failure) of your email marketing campaigns.
+Subject lines are essential to the success (or failure) of your golf course email marketing campaigns.
 They are the first piece of information that a recipient will get about your communication, so make sure that you’ve got a subject line that’ll pull them in.

 Here’s a few guidelines you need to stick to in order to improve your subject lines and increase the number of people that open your emails: